GTD Timer

 GTD Timer helps to set time budget by limiting amount of time that you are planning to spend for a particular activity.
 Before starting anything, ask yourself how much time you are willing to invest in that activity.
 Launch GTD Timer with planned amount of time and stick to your time budget.

 GTD Timer can be used to display amount of time which is left before completion of some activity.
-You can use it as auction timer, presentation timer, kithen timer, display time left for rest break or working day.
+You can use it as auction timer, presentation timer, kitchen timer, display time left for rest break or working day.
 You can set time period to countdown or enter time when the activity ends using "T" prefix (see).

 GTD Timer is very suitable as personal reminder.
-When starting timer you may enter message to yourself and this message will pop-up when timer will finish coundown.
+When starting timer you may enter message to yourself and this message will pop-up when timer will finish countdown.
 You may start any number of timers simultaneously (available in registered version) with different reminders.

 Using presets and commands you can automate reminders.
 For example, you can create reminder preset which opens e-mail client and use it when you create reminder to send letter for anybody (with "mailto" command).
 Using "net send" command you can create reminder which sends message for other people in local network.